-Terrain parks are all about getting off the main trails and testing your abilities.
+New Zealand offers world-class skiing and snowboarding experiences.
+A great example of this is the plethora of Terrain parks that are all about getting off the main trails and testing your abilities.
 Kickers, halfpipes, rails, boxes and more… there’s endless ways to express yourself on the slopes of New Zealand’s mountains.

-And maybe you like the idea of shredding it but haven’t done it before?
+Like the idea of snowboarding in New Zealand, but haven’t done it before?
 Good news — every mountain has a beginner park, so you don’t have to go sky high on your first time.

 Ready to get some air?
 Let’s hit the park.

 New Zealand’s most famous and extensive terrain parks are found at Cardrona — it’s home to no fewer than four terrain parks, two halfpipes AND an 85–foot big air jump, all designed and maintained in partnership with seasoned pros.
 Naturally, Cardrona is the main spot during NZ’s winter games.

 Wanaka has a strong slopestyle heritage; the small town has produced numerous world–class freeskiers, most famously the Wells brothers who bagged medals several times at the X Games.
 These legends all honed their skills in the parks of Cardrona, and you can too!

 Park Features: Olympic–standard half-pipes, big air jump, jump lines, boxes, rails, wall rides

 Canterbury’s biggest ski field boasts five terrain parks to suit keen beginners through to veteran pow–hounds.
 Rookies will want to dip their toes first at the Hoods Hideout, where its range of small boxes and snow features let you feel like a boss in no time.

 More experienced park rangers can head to the Jib Garden and Gunner’s Alley where things get serious with heaps of rails, bowls and jumps ranging from 30ft to 60ft.
 Start small and work your way up to big air!